magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_page.md

 <block name="editForm" class="Magento\Catalog\Test\Block\Adminhtml\Category\Edit\CategoryForm" locator="#container" strategy="css selector"/>
 {% endhighlight %}

-We don't want to change `editForm` block in the Magento_Catalog module, because in case of disabling of a NewModule module the test will be failed.
-The best way in this case is to create a new block in a NewModule module that covers new functionality.
+We shouldn't change the `editForm` block in the Magento_Catalog module, because in case of disabling of a Magento_NewModule module the test will be failed.
+The best way in this case is to create a new block in a Magento_NewModule module that covers new functionality.

-Assume that we already have the new block `\Magento\NewModule\Test\Block\Adminhtml\Category\Edit\CategoryForm`.
+Assume that we already created the new block `\Magento\NewModule\Test\Block\Adminhtml\Category\Edit\CategoryForm`.

-To redirect the `editForm` block we must follow steps mentioned in the beginning of this section:
+To use the `editForm` block from the Magento_NewModule we must follow:

 **Step 1.** Create a `CatalogCategoryEdit.xml` page in the `dev/tests/functional/tests/app/Magento/NewModule/Test/Page/Adminhtml` directory.